Energy transformation: Efficiency and loss in energy transformation

-In order to make energy transformation more efficient, it is desirable to avoid thermal conversion.
+In order to make energy transformation more efficient, it is desirable to minimize the number of steps which convert heat to work.
 For example, the efficiency of nuclear reactors, where the kinetic energy of the nuclei is first converted to thermal energy and then to electrical energy, lies at around 35%.
 By direct conversion of kinetic energy to electric energy, effected by eliminating the intermediate thermal energy transformation, the efficiency of the energy transformation process can be dramatically improved.